dentarg/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

 };
 ```

 This file provides the authentication configuration variables so we can use Auth0 to secure our front end.
-Be sure to update the `YOUR-AUTH0-CLIENT-ID`, `YOUR-AUTH0-DOMAIN`, and `YOUR-AUTH0-API-IDENTIFIER` to your own information from your Auth0 Client and API settings.
+Be sure to update the `YOUR-AUTH0-CLIENT-ID`, `YOUR-AUTH0-DOMAIN`, and `YOUR-AUTH0-API-IDENTIFIER` to your own information from your Auth0 Application and API settings.

 ### Authentication Service

-Next we'll create an authentication service that we can use throughout our app:
+Next, we'll create an authentication service that we can use throughout our app:

 ```bash
 ng g s auth/auth --no-spec